cyberCBM/ScPlayer/README.md

 ## License Copyright (C) 2012 by CsPlayer Team

 Unless otherwise marked, files in CsPlayer are published under the GNU General Public License v2.
 A copy of the licence is contained within each source file.
-Commercial licences are available on request please contact the author for details.